limeraiin/unity-machine-learning-test-comparison/README.md

 8 different playgrounds are used to speed up the learning process.
 Children of each agent has a vertically attached "Ray Perception Sensor" component.
 There have been no observations other than that.

-There are rewarding walls that agents have to collide behind every obstacle.
+There are rewarding walls that agents have to collide into behind every obstacle.
 (Obsticles are randomly spawned)

 ## Results